-1) How to Prepare Family Before Their Holiday Visit with Seniors
+2) Prepare Family Before Holiday Visits with Seniors

 3) 3 Effective Ways to Respond to Caregiver Criticism

-Getting criticized is unpleasant, especially from family or friends who won’t lift a finger to help care for your older adult!
+Getting criticized is unpleasant, especially from family or friends who don’t lift a finger to help care for your older adult.

-5) 4 Caregiving Tips for Getting Siblings to Help with Parents
+5) 4 Tips to Get Siblings to Help Care For Aging Parents

 Try these 4 helpful tips to resolve common issues when caregiving with your siblings.

-Caring for an older adult by yourself is exhausting and damages your health.
-Every caregiver deserves and needs help because it’s a 24/7 job that encompasses all areas of life.
-One obvious source of support is family.
-But for many, getting family to help is a challenge.
+Caring for an older adult by yourself is exhausting and can negatively impact your health.
+But getting family to help is often a challenge.

 By DailyCaring Editorial Team